conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 [admin-requests repo](https://github.com/conda-forge/admin-requests?tab=readme-ov-file#add-a-package-output-to-a-feedstock).

 In rare cases, the package name may change regularly in a well-defined way (e.g., `libllvm18`, `libllvm19`, etc.).
-In this case, please submit a PR updating our [list of feedstocks with allowed glob patterns](https://github.com/conda-forge/feedstock-outputs/blob/main/feedstock_outputs_autoreg_allowlist.yml).
+In this case, you can use our [admin-requests repo](https://github.com/conda-forge/admin-requests?tab=readme-ov-file#add-a-package-output-to-a-feedstock) to add a glob pattern that matches the new package name pattern.
+We use the Python `fnmatch` module syntax.
 Output packages that match these patterns will be automatically registered for your feedstock.

 ## Stages of package building and involved infrastructure